The Wellington region is at Alert Level 2. Massey COVID-19 information.

 (b) at least 75 credits at 300 level;

-(c) the courses defined by Schedule A for the Qualification;
+(c) the courses defined by the Schedule for the Qualification;

 (e) attending contact workshops, block courses, field trips, studios, workshops, tutorials and laboratories as required.